 The problem I could see through the top of the lens was similar to my recent problem with the Agfa Telinear lens, namely that I could see a single blade across the aperture opening.
 In this case the other blades weren’t moving, but I obviously needed to get the lens apart to see what the problem was.
 I suspected that one of the pins had become detached from the blades, but it’s impossible to be sure without opening it up.

-As I said above this design of lens is easy to open up.
+As I said above the design of the Petri 55mm f/2.0 lens makes it easy to open up.
 The front trim simply unscrews from the front of the lens by setting the lens to minimum focus distance (which gives you more trip to grip), holding the trim and turning it anti clockwise.
 With the front trim removed, the front lens elements can be unscrewed with a lens spanner and also removed.
 Then there is a single flat disk which protects the aperture blades and holds them flat.

 I found the problem with my lens was that the flat disk had come unscrewed and the aperture blades had got out of alignment and had fallen out of the holes in the plate which drives them.
 Once I’d checked that the two plates which drive the blades were correctly fitted and mating with the aperture arm underneath, it was just a question of refitting them, although I gave them a clean with some IPA using cotton buds first to make sure they were clean of any oil or dirt.